Dealing with Insurance After a Car Crash

 - Don’t give a written or recorded statement.
 If an insurance adjuster asks to record your statement, don’t give them permission.
 If you have been injured in a car accident, do not provide a statement to the other driver’s insurance company without first speaking with a lawyer.
 Your statement can and will be used against you.
 If you give a statement to an insurer, and then, for example, find out that your injuries are more serious than you first thought, you may have difficulty recovering all your damages.

 - Never give access to medical records.
-Insurers may want to review your medical records so they can find pre-existing conditions that they can use against you as a means of denying or underpaying your claim.
+Insurers may want to review your medical records.
+It is for them to find pre-existing conditions that they can use against you as a means of denying or underpaying your claim.

 - Stay off social media.
 It’s very important that you not post anything about the accident on your Instagram, Facebook, Twitter, or any other social media account.
 When pursuing a claim for damages, your social media posts or engagements could be taken out of context, twisted, and used against you.
 Insurance companies have employees who search for accident or injury leads on social media and use them to minimize claims.